Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 Distance learning, authorized leave, school transfers, and overseas program components have specific rules—check IRCC’s special cases page or consult an immigration professional to get proper advice if you have a complicated study situation and want to be sure that you maintain eligibility for a post graduation work permit.

-Courses taken online from inside Canada: these programs count towards PGWP if they were completed before August 31, 2024 under the temporary policy - During the COVID pandemic, IRCC introduced special PGWP policies for international students who had to study online due to pandemic era policies.
+Courses taken online from inside Canada: these programs count towards PGWP if they were completed before August 31, 2024 under the temporary policy.
+During the COVID pandemic, IRCC introduced special policies for international students who had to study online due to pandemic era policies.
 These special policies ended on August 31, 2024.
-Now, students who attend their program fully online are not eligible for a PGWP if their online courses represent more than 50% of their program.
+Now, students who attend their program fully online are not eligible if their online courses represent more than 50% of their program.

-After August 31, 2024: Online studies from outside Canada no longer count towards PGWP eligibility
+After August 31, 2024: Online studies from outside Canada no longer count towards post graduation work permit eligibility

 Accelerated programs: If you finished your program of studies faster than normal, you may still qualify for a full-length PGWP.